Glossary

 Ask Bot

-A conversational MCP/tool path that sends a natural-language message through a bot or agent context and returns a response.
+A legacy tool name for a conversational MCP/tool path that sends a natural-language message through an agent context and returns a response.
 Available behavior depends on the caller's key, scope, and runtime context.
 See also: MCP Integration.

 Automation